Australia Permanent Residency (PR) Visa

 Mistakes to Avoid in Your Australia PR Application

-• Contradictory details in your resume, application, or social media
+• Contradictory information in your resume, application, or online profiles

-• Failing to review the application thoroughly before submission
+• Failing to review your application thoroughly before submission

-• Not declaring criminal convictions or background issues
+• Not declaring criminal convictions or other background issues

 How Can Y-Axis Help You with Australia PR?